farrukh-x2/behavioral_cloning_with_neural_nets/README.md

 Autonomous Driving
 ---
-`autonomous_driving` files contain the output. the mp4 is the original video and gif is displayed below:
+`autonomous_driving` files contain the output.
+The mp4 is the full length video (3:55 Minutes) and gif is a 60 seconds clip, which is displayed below:

 ![](autonomous_driving.gif)